 Born in London and spending his childhood years in Berkshire, at the age of fifteen Heston travelled to France with his parents for the first time.
 On this trip he visited L’Oustau de Baumaniere one of France’s greatest restaurants, located in a small village in Provence.
 There, Heston was exposed to the wonderful world of gastronomy and was immediately consumed by it.

 On returning to the UK he tried to gain a position in the kitchens of London’s hotels and restaurants, but at sixteen this proved too daunting a task.
 Undeterred, he spent the next decade learning the rudiments of French cuisine from books, and worked in various different jobs to fund his trips to France.

 On these trips Heston visited restaurants, vineyards, cheese makers, butchers and artisan producers.
 His research was extensive, thorough and determined, attributes which soon became the trademarks of his success.

-In August 1995 this self-taught chef opened the Fat Duck restaurant, which gained three Michelin stars in January 2004.
-In April 2005 The Fat Duck received worldwide recognition for its unique approach to gastronomy and was proclaimed The Best Restaurant in the World by the “50 Best” Academy of over 600 international food critics, journalists and chefs.
+In 1995, aged 29, this self-taught chef opened the Fat Duck restaurant, which gained three Michelin stars in January 2004.
+By early 2005, The Fat Duck had received worldwide recognition for its unique approach to gastronomy and was proclaimed The Best Restaurant in the World by the “50 Best” Academy of over 600 international food critics, journalists and chefs.

 2011 saw the launch of Heston’s first restaurant to open outside of Bray.
 Dinner by Heston Blumenthal, a brasserie style restaurant with a menu inspired by Historic British dishes opened at The Mandarin Oriental, Hyde Park on the 31st January 2011 and was warmly received to great critical acclaim including a Michelin Star in its first year.